Thanga Meenkal

-It follows, Kalyani a poor man who is forced to live under the shade of his father, takes up a job beyond his reach to provide his daughter a good living.
+The film follows Kalyani, a poor man forced to live under the shade of his father, taking up a job beyond his reach to provide his daughter a good living.
+The film offers a critique of primary education in Tamil Nadu and makes poignant observations through social commentary.

 The film's cinematography was handled by Arbhindu Saaraa, and editing done by A. Sreekar Prasad.
 The film's score and soundtrack composed by Yuvan Shankar Raja.
 The film's shooting commenced in mid-January 2011 and was completed by late 2011.
-The film was released on 30 August 2013, opening to positive reviews from critics, but was declared as an average grosser by box office analysts.
+The film was released on 30 August 2013, to positive reviews from critics but was declared as an average grosser by box office analysts.